Facebook Ads Insights Tool

 Introduction

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Energy and Mining in all countries available compared to the global benchmark.
+This analysis explores ad performance trends for Energy and Mining in all countries compared to the global benchmark.

 The story in the data